“Academics get paid for being clever, not for being right.”

 Write simple, stupid

-Of course, it’s possible to write succinct, readable and yet profoundly scholarly work.
+Of course, it’s possible to write succinct, readable and yet profoundly academic papers.

 - Don’t just stir the pot, add some ingredients.
 In other words, have something useful, interesting and novel to say.